COVID-19 Testing Center

 Testing for Travel

-Mount Holyoke’s testing center is for all residential students and work-related testing for employees.
+Mount Holyoke’s testing center is for all in-person students and work-related testing for employees.
 Students are not permitted to travel beyond a 10-mile radius of campus.

-Employees planning to travel must complete both the MHC Travel Plans Form and the Massachusetts Travel Form and follow the 10-day quarantine requirement upon return.
+All nonessential College-sponsored travel is suspended.
+Essential travel on behalf of the College must be specifically approved by the Division's Vice President.
+Employees planning to travel (for MHC VP-approved or personal reasons) must follow the Massachusetts Travel Advisory, including the 10-day quarantine upon return.
 You must stay home.
-You cannot come to the MHC testing center (or to campus at all) and you should not interact with others during this time.
-You can quarantine for less time only if you get tested by your own doctor or other testing site (not Mount Holyoke’s) and securely send the negative results to Human Resources.
+You cannot come to the MHC testing center (or to campus at all), even if you are eligible for on-campus work-related testing, and you should not interact with others in-person during this time.
+You can eliminate the need to quarantine, or quarantine for less time ONLY if you get tested in accordance with the MA Travel Advisory.
+You must get tested by your own doctor or other testing site (not Mount Holyoke’s) and securely send the negative results to Human Resources.
+If you were fully vaccinated more than 14 days ago and you do not have symptoms, you do not have to quarantine.

 About the Test